15 Ways of Disagreeing with Style

 During my first years online I still assumed that because I was a newbie or still very young people treated me accordingly.

 By now I realized that it’s not my fault.
-I’m middle-aged and have a solid background of 15+ years as a Web technology specialist.
+I’m middle-aged and have a solid background of 15+ years as a social media specialist.
 Now I perceive rudeness as what it is.

 Of course I’m not perfect myself.
 I still sometimes get annoyed when people make remarks or voice “opinions” that are

-and the like.
+and the likes.
 In real life they wouldn’t do it facing me.
-Phillip of Google Blogoscoped even reprimanded me for insulting people who denounce free speech.

 Disagreement is the foundation of evolving ideas.